gboehl/econsieve/README.rst

 .. code-block:: bash

-   pip install --upgrade git+https://github.com/gboehl/econsieve
+   pip install --upgrade econsieve

 Citation
 --------

-**pydsge** is developed by Gregor Boehl to simulate, filter, and estimate DSGE models with the zero lower bound on nominal interest rates in various applications (see [here](https://gregorboehl.com) for research papers using the package).
+**pydsge** is developed by Gregor Boehl to simulate, filter, and estimate DSGE models with the zero lower bound on nominal interest rates in various applications (see [gregorboehl.com](https://gregorboehl.com) for research papers using the package).
 Please cite it with:

 .. code-block::